OpenGMK/OpenGMK/README.md

 - `git clone --recurse-submodules https://github.com/OpenGMK/OpenGMK.git`

-Once that's set up, `cd` to the repository and build the entire project in the release profile so it's optimized (this will take a while).
+Once that's set up, `cd` to the repository and build the entire project in the release profile so it's optimized (this will take a while):

 - `cargo +nightly build --release`

 The build artifacts will be located in `(repo folder)/target/release/`.
-If you're on Windows 64-bit and would like to play games with GM8Emulator that require 32-bit DLLs to function (such as `GMFMODSimple` or `supersound`) you'll also need to build the WoW64 server, preferably in the release profile.
+If you're on Windows 64-bit and would like to play games with GM8Emulator that require 32-bit DLLs to function (such as *GMFMODSimple* or *supersound*) you'll also need to build the WoW64 server, preferably in the release profile.
-It requires the additional installation of the `i686-pc-windows-msvc` target.
+It requires the additional installation of the `i686-pc-windows-msvc` target with rustup.

 - `rustup target add --toolchain=nightly i686-pc-windows-msvc`
 - `cd gm8emulator-wow64`
 - `cargo +nightly build --release`

-The build artifacts for this will be in
+The build artifacts for the WoW64 server will be in `(repo folder)/gm8emulator-wow64/target/i686-pc-windows-msvc/release/`.
-`(repo folder)/gm8emulator-wow64/target/i686-pc-windows-msvc/release/`.
-The binary should either be copied to the same folder as `gm8emulator` to work, or the `OPENGMK_WOW64_BINARY` environment variable should be set with the path to the server binary.
+The binary should either be manually copied to the same folder as `gm8emulator` to work, or the `OPENGMK_WOW64_BINARY` environment variable should be set with the path to the binary.

 A much easier alternative to this is building the project as 32-bit on Windows, where the WoW64 server is not required and the DLL loading logic is bundled inside GM8Emulator.
 It should be noted that cross-platform extension emulation is planned for the long-term future.

 ## Recording & Replaying TASes with GM8Emulator